 Life is indeed a blessing, allowing us to explore the unique gifts we have within, to realise, to give a meaning & purpose to our lives.
 Though in childhood we are immature and stupid, we are in fact quite woke to life than in our teenage & adulthood.
 As a child, there is nothing right or wrong.
 Everything is allowed.
 Over a period of time then, everything starts falling in the “Right” or “Wrong” box.
 We start building our lives based on these 2 boxes, irrespective of whether we like it or not.
 We are living our lives however there are those unfulfilled dreams or wishes that dodge us, sometimes during a blank sleepless night or a quiet evening.

 It is human to feel & express our original nature.
 The more we try to suppress it, the more violent is the eruption.
 In this book, Veronika has such an eruption because she has abandoned her real self, her dreams & desires.
-While she is living a life built on compromises, there is nothing exciting that she looks forward to and there is no purpose to lead ahead in life.
-That is when she feels that she has experienced and lived what she had to and the time is come to end this.
+She is living a life built on compromises.
+There is nothing exciting that she looks forward to and there is no purpose to lead ahead in life.
+That is when she feels she has experienced and lived what she had to.
+Now the time is here to end this.

 I spent quite some years figuring out the “right-wrong” of life and then some more years fighting and proving that my choices were “right”, where I bitterly lost.
 Though I never gave up on what I believed in, I wasn’t completely happy in the pursuit.
 Somewhere inside I still believed that I was wrong in the eyes of others.
 However through those rebellious years, the wisdom finally dawned upon me that the “right/wrong” is completely individualistic and it is up to me to accept my truth and live with it.
 No doubt I still struggle sometimes, but the wisdom gives me a shoulder touch and brings me back to MY Truth.